No products in the cart.

 Lunchtime – Don’t get Stuck on the Sandwich

 Leftover dinners are great for lunch.
-The best food for kids at lunchtime includes things like sushi, pizzas, fried rice, spaghetti bolognese, Mexican, quinoa salads, patties or balls (meat, fish, lentil, bean,quinoa, veggie etc) which seem to transport well in lunch boxes too.
+The best filling foods for kids at lunchtime includes things like sushi, pizzas, fried rice, spaghetti bolognese, Mexican, quinoa salads, patties or balls (meat, fish, lentil, bean,quinoa, veggie etc) which seem to transport well in lunch boxes too.

 Don’t get stuck on the sandwich, they are not essential lunchtime fare!

 In general, finding the best food for kids means keeping sugars & refined grains / starches to a minimum, aiming for a quality protein source & some sort of veg in each feed should help to stop your kids feeling hungry all the time.

 3. Kids Are Active

 Not true for all kids these days, I realise.
 Many are relative couch potatoes compared to the average kid growing up 30 years ago.

 Still, there are plenty of youngsters training or playing sport many days of the week, plus running around at school lunchtimes, plus getting physical on the weekends doing things like skate-boarding, bike riding, playing in the yard, walking to friends places / around shopping centres etc.